Skip to content →

 District 15 is committed to producing world-class learners by building a connected learning community.
 Schools, teachers, administrators, and support staff work together to ensure that all students enrolled in district schools receive the highest quality of educational opportunities that will not only enable them to meet or exceed state standards, but also will position them for success in future educational and career endeavors.

-The district has fifteen elementary schools, four junior high schools, and one preschool early childhood center and alternative public day school.
-Nine of the district’s schools have been individually recognized by the U.S. Department of Education as No Child Left Behind—Blue Ribbon Schools of Excellence.
+The district has fourteen elementary schools, five middle schools, and one preschool early childhood center and alternative public day school.
 Over 20% of District 15 students’ home language is other than English, and the majority of that percentage speaks Spanish in the home.
 The five most frequently spoken languages (after English) in descending order are Spanish, Polish, Korean, Japanese and Mandarin.
-Of the students, 43% are White, 35% Hispanic, 16% Asian, and 3% Black.
-Approximately 42% are economically disadvantaged, 22% are limited English proficient, and 12% of the students receive special education services.
-Approximately 80 percent of special education students within the district spend all or part of their days in regular education classes.
-Additional programs and services include early intervention and transition services, transitional kindergarten, inclusion services, and programs for students with significant social, emotional, academic, and / or behavioral needs.
+Of the students, 38% are White, 34% Hispanic, 18% Asian, and 4% Black.
+Approximately 41% are economically disadvantaged, 30% are limited English proficient, and 13% of the students receive special education services.
+Additional programs and services include early intervention and transition services, community schools, transitional kindergarten, inclusion services, and programs for students with significant social, emotional, academic, and / or behavioral needs.

 Internship Description